hnb2/dot-files/README.md

 the install script, that way when updating this repository, the configuration files in my home will get updated too.
- * Get my .zshrc configuration without overwriting the existing one
+ * Get my .zshrc configuration without overwriting the existing one, like aliases, variables exported, ...
+ * Take the installation path as a parameter in install.sh